The Big Picture

 Who are the Judges?

 Although not all judges are members, we recruit our judges primarily from the membership of the ASP—support managers, analysts, web designers, consultants, and other support professionals.
 We try to find a broad mix of talents and expertise so that our evaluations will reflect many points of view.
 The majority of our judges have already helped with at least one previous “Best Sites” competition, so they’re pretty familiar with the scoring system and the challenges of web support delivery.
 One of our judges has judged for us for 20 years.
 Every judge is vetted for relevant expertise and conflict of interest with the sites that they are assigned to.

 Can Someone be a Judge if Their Company Also Enters the Competition?

 Yes.
 We don’t give judges their own sites to evaluate, of course.
-We also won’t assign a judge to evaluate sites developed by direct competitors, clients, or former employers.
+We also won’t assign a judge to evaluate sites developed by direct competitors, clients, or recent employers.
 We check every judge for conflicts of interest every year for every site that they judge.
 We often have to reassign several judges to avoid conflict.